Hong Chengchou: Back at Beijing

 Once back in the court at the capital, Hong Chengchou was put in charge of the various important administrative tasks he had been in charge of before departing for Jiangnan.
 Besides, he also designed in 1649 a new recommendation system, so that an official was responsible for the conduct of all individuals recommended by him, with rewards and punishments.
 When regent Dorgon died in 1650, Hong was unaffected by the political struggle that followed, that affected high ranking Manchu and Han officials like Fan Wencheng, who was stripped of his titles.
 He may have known how to distance himself from Manchu political struggles and, perhaps, both factions realized he was not expendable.
-Soon after, the Shunzi Emperor took the reigns of government personally, and Chengchou remained an important part of his regime, as a new round of political reforms started being implemented.
+Soon after, the Shunzi Emperor took the reins of government personally, and Chengchou remained an important part of his regime, as a new round of political reforms started being implemented.
 A triumvirate of Southerners (Hong Chengchou, Chen Mingxia and Chen Zilin) became Shunzi's trusted reformers in the bureaucracy in 1651.
 Hong in particular was concerned with the corruption in the Censorate, having been named Censor-in-chief of the Left.
 Thus, he undertook a purge of the Censorate.
 Hong evaluated all censors and ranked them according to a six-tiered system, in accordance of which they were promoted, demoted or transferred.
 Besides, in late 1651 Hong was finally allowed to enter the niru as a full-fledged member, after years of being merely attached to the Han Bordered Yellow Banner.